Master of Theology

 Skills

-Graduates will have expert, specialised cognitive and technical skills specifically in a theologically-related body of knowledge, so that they are able independently to:
+Graduates will have expert cognitive and technical skills in a theologically related body of knowledge, so that they are able independently to:

 • analyse critically, reflect on and synthesise complex information, problems, concepts and theories associated with a theologically-related body of knowledge;

-• research and apply established theories to a theologically-related body of knowledge or practice;
+• research and apply established theories to a theologically-related body of knowledge;

 • apply specialised and creative skills for Christian living and ministry;